NJ Divorce And The Residency Requirement

 - If the filing spouse is not domiciled in New Jersey, then in the county where defendant is domiciled when service of process is made

-If you are seeking a divorce and wish to do so in New Jersey, call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free 30 minute in office consultation to discuss if your case meets the New Jersey residency requirement.
+If you are seeking a divorce and wish to do so in New Jersey, call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free comprehensive in office consultation to discuss if your case meets the New Jersey residency requirement.

 N.J.S.A.
 2A:34-10 Jurisdiction in divorce proceedings